MihaiIon/planned__memory-lane-test/README.md

 # Implementation Details

-I am documenting my process in real-time.
-While I may not implement everything described here, I aim to provide as much transparency as possible.
-If I am uncertain about implementing a feature, I will denote it in quotes.
+I am documenting my process in real-time to provide transparency.
+Not everything described here may be implemented, but I aim to share my thoughts and decisions as they evolve.
+If I am unsure about a feature, it will be noted in quotes.

 > "If I have time, I will..."

+## Tools

+- I installed the `mui` library for form inputs, modals, and possibly card elements.
+It comes with predefined styles that work out of the box, which I can override with CSS or Tailwind for customization.

+> I may also use a third-party library for managing form state with the `useForm` hook, which will make handling dirty values easier when a user updates an existing memory.

 ## Page Structure

-I chose a `<SideNavigation/>` to display the **logo** and a `<TopNavigation/>` for the profile picture.
+I chose to add a `<SideNavigation/>` to contain the **logo** and a `<TopNavigation/>` to conatin the profile picture.

-> The idea is that on smaller screens (tablet/phone), I can hide the side navigation and toggle it via a burger menu to overlay it on top of the content.
+> The idea is to hide the side navigation on smaller screens (tablet/phone) and toggle it via a burger menu to overlay it on top of the content.
+This structure is common in modern apps, with modules on the side and user-specific features (notifications, profile, etc.) on top.
+While not strictly necessary for this project, I added it to provide a clear framework for the app.

-I primarily used absolute positioning to anchor the navigations and content, ensuring the correct placement.
-Scrolling is enabled only for the content region (`<main />`).
+I used absolute positioning to anchor the navigations and content, ensuring precise placement.
+Scrolling is enabled only within the content region (`<main />`).

-I generated a logo for fun with Midjourney.
-The app is named: **SharedMemories (SM)**.
+For fun, I generated a logo using Midjourney.
+The app is named **SharedMemories (SM)**.

+## Memory Cards (UI)

+I could have started with the backend, but I chose to prioritize the front-end to focus on the user experience.
+The backend appears straightforward, so my initial effort is on developing the UI.

+### Creating the Card

+I opted to use MUI Card components to accelerate development.
+Creating a `MemoryCard` component from the start will simplify the code, enhance readability, and allow me to loop over the memories to generate all the memory cards efficiently.

+### Card Options

+There are no clear criteria on whether users can share a single memory, nor are there requirements for a like button with a counter or a message thread for each memory.
+Therefore, I will not implement these features.

+I will focus on the CRUD functionality, ensuring users can **Create, Read, Update, and Delete** memories efficiently.

 ---